dyspop/responsysrest/README.rst

     client.create_profile_extension('CONTACTS_LIST', fields=['LTV_v1', 'LTV_v2', 'decile'])

-If you don't specify a (Responsys Interact) data type for each it will default to ``STR4000``.
+If you don’t specify a (Responsys Interact) data type for each it will default to ``STR4000``.
 This default data type can be overridden with one of ``STR500``, ``STR4000``, ``INTEGER``, ``NUMBER``, or ``TIMESTAMP``: